Bi-stimuli assisted engineering and control of magnetic phase in monolayer CrOCl†

-Magnetic phase control and room temperature magnetic stability in two dimensional (2D) materials are indispensable for realising advanced spintronic and magneto-electronic functions.
-Our current work employs first-principles calculations to comprehensively study the magnetic behaviour in 2D CrOCl uncovering the impact of strain and electric field over the material.
-Our studies have revealed that uniaxial strain leads to the feasibility of room temperature ferromagnetism in the layer and also detected the occurrence of ferromagnetic → antiferromagnetic phase transition in the system, which is anisotropic along the armchair and zigzag directions.
-Beyond such strain effect, the coupling of strain and electric field leads to a remarkable enhancement of the Curie temperature (Tc) ∼ 450 K in CrOCl.
+Magnetic phase control and room temperature magnetic stability in two-dimensional (2D) materials are indispensable for realising advanced spintronic and magneto-electronic functions.
+Our current work employs first-principles calculations to comprehensively study the magnetic behaviour of 2D CrOCl, uncovering the impact of strain and electric field on the material.
+Our studies have revealed that uniaxial strain leads to the feasibility of room temperature ferromagnetism in the layer and also detected the occurrence of a ferromagnetic → antiferromagnetic phase transition in the system, which is anisotropic along the armchair and zigzag directions.
+Beyond such a strain effect, the coupling of strain and electric field leads to a remarkable enhancement of the Curie temperature (Tc) ∼ 450 K in CrOCl.
 These predictions based on our detailed simulations show the prospect of multi-stimuli magnetic phase control, which could have great significance for realizing magneto-mechanical sensors.